 This evening, we wandered downtown Knoxville, home to our son Daniel, but a brand new city to me.
 I was instantly enamored with the old buildings packing surprising archways and hand-carved doors, and between them, slim alleyways where coal used to be stored for warming homes long morphed into warehouses, office space and swanky loft apartments.
 Although I was running on the fumes of only five hours’ sleep (nothing like pre-trip excitement to catalyst insomnia) and too much coffee, the cure was within reach: each step landing in this new place, cold air on my face, the approaching corner where I would turn toward a view I’ve never seen before.

 There’s a lot about Knoxville that sings out to me in the familiar tune of east coast city: the age of the buildings; the spidery ways streets are laid out, some wide boulevards and others intersecting at close quarters; the sense of time aged and changed as this city reinvented itself again and again.
-Living near Kansas City, which to me always signifies the beginning of the west (and
+Living near Kansas City, which to me always signifies the beginning of the west cialis black for sale (and

 western cities), and coming from a very old eastern city, I feel a kinship to places where the buildings speak the language of my origins.